the-abhay-jaiswal/Temprature_map/README.md

-# Temprature_map
-This website is a simple application that displays a map with red and blue markers representing the hotness or coldness of cities.
-It is built using HTML, CSS, and JavaScript.

 # Usage
 Once the application is running, you will see a map with markers on it.
 The red and blue markers representing the hotness or coldness of cities.